 If you can not continue to afford the secured debts on your mortgage, car payments, or other personal property, you can discharge these debts in bankruptcy.
 To wipe out these secured debts, you will have to surrender the collateral securing the loan.

-Chapter 7 and 13 are different in how they handle debts.
+Chapter 7 and Chapter 13 are different in how they handle debts.
 Chapter 7 offers a streamlined liquidation process and will not help you retain your property if you are in arrears with your obligations.
-However, if you have income or family support that can pay at least something to creditors, you will be able to cure the arrearages by filing a Chapter 13 bankruptcy.
-Here is a partial list of the things that Chapter 13 can do:
+However, if you earn income or receive family support that can pay something to creditors, then you eligible to cure these arrearages by filing a Chapter 13 bankruptcy.
+Here is a partial list of what can be done in a Chapter 13 Bankruptcy:

-Stop mortgage foreclosure – Upon filing for Chapter 13 bankruptcy, the automatic stay will stop a foreclosure action.
-While the bankruptcy case is pending, you will have time to propose a repayment plan that will allow you to catch up with your past due payments.
+Stop mortgage foreclosure – Once you file your Chapter 13 bankruptcy, the automatic stay will stop any foreclosure actions.
+While the bankruptcy case is pending, you will have time to propose a repayment plan allowing you to catch up with your past due payments.
 The repayment plans typically over time the course of a three (3) to five (5) year plan.
 You will also be obligated to remain current with your regular ongoing monthly payments.